Birmingham Burn Injury Lawyer

 Burns can be extremely painful, and often for long periods of time.
 They can also cause severe disfigurement, which might cause the injured party emotional distress for years to come.
 A judge will take this into consideration when determining how much total compensation a plaintiff will receive.
 In any case, the attorneys on both sides will first try to negotiate a settlement based on what they believe the injured party (plaintiff) would receive as compensation if the case goes to trial.

-Burn and scalding cases can be tricky, and it's not always clear who's fault.
+Burn and scalding cases can be tricky, and it's not always clear who's at fault.
 Guster Law Firm, LLC is deeply committed to helping burn injury victims.
-We have represented injured clients since 2002, and have the legal knowledge that can benefit you.
+We have represented injured clients since 2002 and have the legal knowledge that can benefit you.